Xotabu4/jasmine-protractor-matchers/README.md

 JasmineJS matchers for ProtractorJS
 ===================================

-This module adds some matchers that will be useful for those who develop test cases with ProtractorJS
+This module adds some matchers that can be useful for those who develop test cases with ProtractorJS

 Installing